Taliban say Marine tape won't hurt Afghanistan talks

 General James Amos, the commandant of the Marine Corps, said in a statement the video "apparently depicts Marines desecrating several dead Taliban in Afghanistan."

-He said he had asked the Naval Criminal Investigative Service to investigate and had set up another internal inquiry headed by Marine officers.
+He said he had asked the Naval Criminal Investigative Service to examine the incident and had set up another internal inquiry headed by Marine officers.

-A Marine officer, speaking on condition of anonymity, told Reuters that the Marines in question were believed to be from the 3rd Battallion, 2nd Marines, which is based in Camp Lejeune, North Carolina.
+A Marine officer, speaking on condition of anonymity, told Reuters that all of the Marines in question were believed to be from the 3rd Battallion, 2nd Marines, which is based in Camp Lejeune, North Carolina, at the time of the incident.

+That unit served in Afghanistan from March to September 2011, the official said.

-White House spokesman Jay Carney said he was not aware of whether President Barack Obama had seen the video or not.
+White House spokesman Jay Carney said he was not aware of whether President Barack Obama had seen the video.

-"It may start with just video footage, but it will end with demonstrations around the country and maybe the world," said 44-year-old Qaisullah, who has a shop near the Kabul's Shah-e-dushamshera mosque.
+"It may start with just video footage but it will end with demonstrations around the country and maybe the world," said 44-year-old Qaisullah, who has a shop near Kabul's Shah-e-dushamshera mosque.

 Anti-American feeling has boiled over, or been whipped up, into violence several times in Afghanistan in recent years.
 Protests over reports of the desecration of the Muslim holy book have twice sparked deadly riots.